uclouvain/openjpeg/README.md

 ## API/ABI

 OpenJPEG strives to provide a stable API/ABI for your applications.
 As such it only exposes a limited subset of its functions.
-It uses a mecanism of exporting/hiding functions.
+It uses a mechanism of exporting/hiding functions.
 If you are unsure which functions you can use in your applications, you should compile OpenJPEG using something similar to gcc:
 `fvisibility=hidden` compilation flag.
 See also: http://gcc.gnu.org/wiki/Visibility

-On windows, MSVC directly supports export/hidding function and as such the only API available is the one supported by OpenJPEG.
+On windows, MSVC directly supports export/hiding function and as such the only API available is the one supported by OpenJPEG.